Mohitkaintura123/gehu-ml-challenge-fault-detection/README.md

 ## OVERVIEW:

-This repository contains our team’s solution for the IEEE SB GEHU Machine Learning Challenge.
+This repository contains our team’s solution for the **IEEE SB GEHU Machine Learning Challenge**.

 The objective is to detect faulty device states using telemetry data collected from an embedded monitoring system.

 The problem is formulated as a binary classification task:

-0 — Normal Operation
+- 0 — Normal Operation

-1 — Fault Condition
+- 1 — Fault Condition

 Our approach focuses on building a robust model that generalizes well to unseen data using ensemble learning and a carefully designed validation strategy.